julianjp18/zulu-frontend-test/README.md

 # zulu-frontend-test
-This project are created with Vite.
+This project is created with love by Vite.

 ### Install packages ```npm install```
 ### Development mode ```npm run dev```